empathyco/x/.github/contributing/components.md

 ### Button components

 These components are perceived by the User as buttons.
-They are not the same as a html `<button>` tag.
+They are not the same as an HTML `<button>` tag.
 There are components with `<button>` that are displayed with `link` style, for example.
 Valid examples include the button used to clear the search input or the button to clear the selected filters.
 If the button represents an entity, the entity name should be used instead.
-For example, with different type of suggestions (`NextQuery`, `PopularSearch`, `QuerySuggestion`...).
+For example, with different types of suggestions (`NextQuery`, `PopularSearch`, `QuerySuggestion`...).

 Button components must be suffixed with `Button`.